 The major risk with bike touring is of course traffic.
 Drivers in Italy and France have a lot of respect for bikers and generally keep a healthy distance.
 Before my trip to the Atlas Mountains in Morocco I actually wrote farewell letters to my closest relatives and put in my desk drawer at home, mostly because I had no idea how bad traffic would be.
 In the end, drivers were very nice, and I only had one scary incident in 8 days of biking.

 Being helpful to car drivers is a good idea to maintain respect between bikers and drivers.
 If you have a row of cars behind you, get off the road and let them pass.

 Also remember, it is the second car that hits you!
-If you hear a car behind you, it just might be more than one.
-The second and third car may not have seen you at all until it is too late, so keep right also after the first car has passed.
+If you hear a vehicle behind you, it just might be more than one.
+The second and third may not have seen you at all until it is too late, so keep right also after the first car has passed.

 It is tempting to drink cold beer when it is hot, but better stay off alcohol while on your bike.

 Imagine biking at night in the mountains of Morocco, your only light is a headlight.
 Suddenly you have a few hungry stray dogs closing in on your legs!
 You shine your light in their eyes, it makes them raging crazy.
 This happened to me twice!
 I panicked and had to bike for my life for 100 meters until they gave up.
 Luckily a wise South African biker I met on the Pampas plains in Argentina told me what to do – just stop, put the bike between you and the dog, and they will soon enough stroll off since there’s nothing to chase any more.
 It has worked like a charm, so far!
 We only talked for 20 minutes, but this tip has saved me a lot of agony.
 Thanks pal!